siderolabs/talos/website/content/v1.11/reference/cli.md

 ### SEE ALSO

 * [talosctl](#talosctl)	 - A CLI for out-of-band management of Kubernetes nodes created by Talos
-* [talosctl inject serviceaccount](#talosctl-inject-serviceaccount)	 - Inject Talos API ServiceAccount into Kubernetes manifests
+* [talosctl inspect dependencies](#talosctl-inspect-dependencies)	 - Inspect controller-resource dependencies as graphviz graph.

 ## talosctl inspect dependencies